NicolasBernaerts/tasmota/korad/README.md

 To communication with your **Korad KA3005P** power supply, you need to connect an internal Tasmota adapter board.

 This board replaces the serial <-> USB internal board.

-Tasmota will then handle all serial protocol allowing you to manage thje power supply thru a simple Web browser.
+Tasmota will then handle all serial protocol allowing you to manage the power supply thru a simple Web browser.

 Here is the adapter board diagram and board design based on a **Wemos mini D1 Pro**.